Programs aim to help with parenting, school success; new initiative a first for Norton Healthcare

 Some of Louisville’s most underserved children will get help thanks to a $500,000 gift from the Ulmer Family Foundation.
-The newly created Norton Children’s Medical Associates – Broadway Ulmer Family Wellness Program will provide expanded programming to assist families, including a full-time social worker.
+The newly created Norton Children’s Medical Group – Broadway Ulmer Family Wellness Program will provide expanded programming to assist families, including a full-time social worker.

 The goal is to help kids succeed inside and outside of the classroom.
 Families will have access to safety supplies such as helmets and car seats; bus vouchers; and on-site workshops for parents with a focus on job training, parenting, child health and breastfeeding.

-“The goal of this new program is to provide additional resources to underserved children and families in our community,” said Erin Frazier, M.D., pediatrician, Norton Children’s Medical Associates – Broadway.
+“The goal of this new program is to provide additional resources to underserved children and families in our community,” said Erin Frazier, M.D., pediatrician, Norton Children’s Medical Group – Broadway.
 “Having a dedicated social worker will allow us to not only support the physical health of our patients but also help them address social and mental health issues that impact their education and family life.”